Shippable/docs/sources/platform/tutorial/workflow/using-runSh.md

 page_title: runSh usecases
 page_description: Usecases for runSh job

-# runSh Usecases
+# runSh tutorials

-The [runSh](/platform/workflow/job/runsh/) job is one of the most versatile jobs in the Shippable platform.
+The [runSh](/platform/workflow/job/runsh/) job is one of the most versatile jobs in the Shippable platform since it lets you run any custom scripts as part of your end-to-end workflow.
 This document provides examples of all the key features.
-To use these features, you will need to opt-in to the latest version of the Shippable platform using the steps documented [here](/platform/tutorial/runtime/moving-to-node-pools).

-By default, the runSh job executes in a container using the default Shippable provided image.
-This behavior can be overridden and is demonstrated below.

-## Usecases

-### Running a single Task
+## Running a single Task

-#### **Running a single task**

 ```
 jobs: